Statistics of the non-zero eigenvalues and singular values of low-rank random matrices with non-negative entries: Introduction

+From that perspective one can be interested in studying statistical properties of the Perron-Frobenius and the next largest eigenvalues in ensembles of NNEMs with random entries, hoping to reveal generic and potentially universal spectral features shared by NNEMs of diverse nature.
+As one of the simplest examples, one may consider Gaussian perturbations of rank-$1$ matrices.
+The ensuing interplay between the bulk eigenvalues (governed by the Girko-Ginibre circular law \cite{Ginibre1965, Girko1985}) and potential outliers has profound applications in data processing \cite{Benaych-Georges2011, Tao2013}.
+Extensions involving positivity constraints on the rank-$1$ matrix reveal connections to Markov chains, where a temperature-like parameter controls a phase transition so that below a certain temperature the standard circular law fails, leading to eigenvalue spectra of different type \cite{deGiuli2021}.

-While the study of Extreme Value Statistics is probably one of the most developed corners of Random Matrix Theory since the discovery of the celebrated Tracy-Widom distribution \cite{TracyWidom1994}, the research on random NNEMs instead has so far mostly focused on permanents, averages, and products \cite{Jerrum2004, Dhara2020, Hognas2005, Hennion1997, Mierczynski2015}, whereas spectral features have been addressed mainly via bounds, iterations, and inequalities \cite{Restrepo2007,Ng2009,Nikiforov2002}.
-Partly this bias is probably due to the fact that the spectral properties of random NNEMs turn out to be quite difficult to characterise exactly.
-Indeed, one may notice that the non-negativity constraint on the entries (i) is bound to break the rotational invariance of any model - thus ruling out the most powerful analytical tools available (orthogonal polynomials, determinantal processes etc.), and (ii) cuts the domain of integration of variables and forces non-Gaussian multiple integrals into the standard cavity or replica treatments \cite{Susca2021} -- which quickly leads to insurmountable computational challenges.
+While the study of Extreme Value Statistics is probably one of the most developed corners of Random Matrix Theory since the discovery of the celebrated Tracy-Widom distribution \cite{TracyWidom1994}, the associated research on random NNEMs is rather limited \cite{Chi, Bordenave, Coste}.
+Instead, the main effort has been mostly focused either on the characterization of eigenvalues or singular values of random NNEMs in the bulk of the spectrum \cite{Chatterjee2010,Cappellini2009, Chafai2010,Bordenave2012, Nguyen2014} or on properties of the associated permanents, averages, and products \cite{Jerrum2004, Dhara2020, Hognas2005, Hennion1997, Mierczynski2015,Innocentini2018}.
+In fact extreme eigenvalues (or singular values) of generic NNEMs seem to be quite difficult to study, and they have been mainly addressed via bounds, iterations, and inequalities \cite{Restrepo2007,Ng2009,Nikiforov2002}.
+In particular, in the random setting one may notice that the non-negativity constraint on the entries is bound to break the rotational invariance of any model - thus ruling out the most powerful analytical tools available (orthogonal polynomials, free probability, determinantal processes etc.).
+Furthermore, it also non-trivially restricts the domain of integration in relevant random variables, and in this way forces non-Gaussian multiple integrals into the standard cavity or replica treatments \cite{KTW10, SVK19, SVK20, SVK21} - which quickly leads to insurmountable computational challenges.